 The Conference proceedings will be published in Electronic Proceedings in Theoretical Computer Science (EPTCS) after the conference.
 Only "proceedings submissions" are eligible to be published in the proceedings.

-The deadline is the end of March the 12th "Anywhere on Earth" (UTC -12)
+The deadline was the end of March the 12th "Anywhere on Earth" (UTC -12), and has now passed.

 The conference will feature five days of scheduled talks by invited and contributed speakers, a poster session, and an industry session.
 QPL 2021 will also feature a virtual component, following the success of QPL 2020.
 Virtual participation will be enabled, talks will be streamed, and a virtual platform for scientific discussions will be implemented.
 More details comming soon.